mattrose/thoughts/README.md

 *(Do this if you aren't already using thoughts on another computer)*
 * Install with `./install.sh`
 * Add `~/.local/bin` to your PATH
-* Create a repo in `~/.local/share/thoughts` and point it at an empty remote origin
+* Create a git repository in `~/.local/share/thoughts` and point it at an empty remote origin
 * Be sure it's working:
   * `$ cd ~/.local/share/thoughts`
   * `$ git add .`